Advanced Preventive Screening:

 - Pupil dilation not necessary

 Used extensively by the top Contact Lens Manufacturers and Optometry Universities throughout the world, the E300 is considered the Gold Standard for fitting Specialty Contact Lenses.
+This technology is also essential for the detection and management of corneal disease such as keratoconus.

 With the ability to map out to 14mm, using Composite Mapping, it gives the practitioner / technician a very high percentage of first fit success rates.